AndrewJakubowicz/networkVizJS/README.md

 ## Development status

 > In early development but very usable.
-> Contributions as pull requests and issues welcome.
+> Contributions in the form of pull requests and issues extremely welcome.

 Lets make prototyping graphs faster and more interactive!